Reginald231/Java-Files/README.md

 # Java-Files-Personal-Use-
-These Java files are for no specific assignments.
-They are just files used for practice and may help in the understanding or Java concepts.
+Not all of the Java files are used for specific assignments.

+The original assignment prompts have been misplaced anyway.